dotnet/docs/docs/csharp/programming-guide/arrays/passing-arrays-as-arguments.md

 ## Example

 ### Description
- In the following example, an array of strings is initialized and passed as an argument to a `PrintArray` method for strings.
+ In the following example, an array of strings is initialized and passed as an argument to a `DisplayArray` method for strings.
 The method displays the elements of the array.
-Next, the `ChangeArray` method is called to reverse the array elements, and then the `ChangeArrayElement` method is called to modify the first three elements of the array.
+Next, the `ChangeArray` method is called to reverse the array elements, and then the `ChangeArrayElements` method is called to modify the first three elements of the array.
 After each method returns, the `PrintArray` method is called to show that passing an array by value does not prevent changes to the array elements.

 ### Code
  [!code-csharp[csProgGuideArrays#30](codesnippet/CSharp/passing-arrays-as-arguments_4.cs)]